 At this point, if any candidates are qualified and have met my high expectations, then I’ll meet with them off-site for a final interview.
 They’ve gone through this process.
 They’ve done work for me, met me in the office, and answered multiple questions.
 Now, I want their family to meet my family and/or my business associates.
 I’ll meet the candidates, their families, my family, and some of my existing team members sit down to eat at a restaurant.
 We’ll chat, and I’ll watch their interactions with others.
 Do they seem to “play nicely” with others?
 Do they get flustered or aggravated easily?
 Are they able to communicate well?
 Can I figure out who these people really are?

 The day after that final interview, I’ll touch base with my family members and team members.
-If ALL members at the final interviews agree that one of the candidates would be a good hire for our company, then I’ll contact that applicant and make him or her an offer.
-I’ll bring him/her in to sign manuals, agreements, and authorizations for background checks.
+If ALL members at the final interviews agree that one of the candidates would be a good hire for our company, then I’ll contact that applicant and make them an offer.
+I’ll bring them in to sign manuals, agreements, and authorizations for background checks.
 We’ll get the ball rolling.

 Once the candidate joins my team, I’m not done with the hiring process.
 No, I’m not.
-When I bring that employee on, I’m going to teach him/her the way I think and the way I work.
-I want to teach him/her how to play as a team member in my company.
-AND, I want to show him/her what the future and his/her future looks like within my organization.
-I want to cast my vision and make sure he/she catches it, and I’ll give him/her 90 days to do it.
+When I bring that employee on, I’m going to teach them the way I think and the way I work.
+I want to teach them how to play as a team member in my company.
+AND, I want to show them what the future looks like within my organization.
+I want to cast my vision and make sure they catch it, and I’ll give them 90 days to do it.

 Whew.
 At this point, you may be thinking, “Dude, that is one crazy interview process.
 That’s ridiculous!”
 Look friends; my process may not fit your business.
 I get that, but just because something’s difficult doesn’t mean you shouldn’t do it.
 Remember, you reap rewards where you sew time and effort.
 Me?
 I’m trying to build a business where the team members are more qualified and more capable than I am.
 If I can hire the right people at the beginning, then they might carry my business further than I could have ever imagined it would go.

-You see, if the organization isn’t healthy, then’s it’s not the fault of the team members.
-It’s my fault.
-If I didn’t hire right or cast my vision well, then I bear the responsibility for failure.
+You see, if the organization isn’t healthy, then it’s not the fault of the team members.
+It’s my own.
+If I didn’t make the right hires or cast my vision well enough, then I bear the responsibility for any failure.
 I’m the leader, the person given the charge.
 If I can’t get my team members to buy into my vision, then I’m not going to reap the rewards of a strong team.

 Now, is my hiring process the only one?
-It works for me.
+Of course not, but it works for me.

-Be sure to stick around for ur next article where we will be discussing negotiating to get the best prices from vendors and suppliers.
+Be sure to stick around for our next article where we will be discussing negotiating to get the best prices from vendors and suppliers.